undadedigit/usepopcorn/README.md

 ## Overview

-UsePopcorn is a Film Lookup and Watched List Service built with React.
+UsePopcorn is a Film List Service built with React and Next.js.
 It allows users to search for films, view detailed information, and maintain a personal list of watched films.

 ## Features